-During the first fiscal quarter of 2005, Applied decreased its cash, cash equivalents and short-term investments by \$180 million from \$6.6 billion as of October 31, 2004 to \$6.4 billion as of January 30, 2005.
+During the nine months ended July 31, 2005, cash, cash equivalents and short-term investments decreased by \$350 million from \$6.6 billion as of October 31, 2004 to \$6.2 billion as of July 31, 2005.

-Applied generated \$237 million of cash from operating activities for the three months ended January 30, 2005.
-The primary source of operating cash flow for the three months ended January 30, 2005 was from net income, as adjusted to exclude the effect of non-cash charges, which was partially offset by changes in working capital levels, including accounts payable and accrued expenses.
-Applied utilized programs to sell accounts receivable of \$46 million for the three months ended January 30, 2005.
+Applied generated \$1.0 billion of cash from operating activities during the nine months ended July 31, 2005.
+The primary sources of operating cash flows for the nine months ended July 31, 2005 were from net income, as adjusted to exclude the effect of non-cash charges, and from reductions in receivables and inventories, which were partially offset by a reduction in accounts payable, accrued expenses and income taxes payable.
+Applied utilized programs to sell accounts receivable and discount letters of credit, which totaled \$112 million for the nine months ended July 31, 2005.
 The sales of these accounts receivable increased cash and reduced accounts receivable and days sales outstanding.
-However, days sales outstanding increased from 69 days at the end of the fourth fiscal quarter of 2004 to 89 days at the end of the first fiscal quarter of 2005 due to a change in the regional sales mix and the resulting relative decrease in the amount of accounts receivable sold and the change in the amount and timing of shipments.
 Availability and usage of these accounts receivable sale programs depend on many factors, including the willingness of financial institutions to purchase accounts receivable and the cost of such arrangements.
 For further details regarding accounts receivable sales, see Note 3 of Notes to Consolidated Condensed Financial Statements.
-Inventories increased by \$65 million during the three months ended January 30, 2005 as a result of acquisitions and increased inventory to support build volumes of certain products.
+Days sales outstanding was 85 days at the end of the third fiscal quarter of 2005, compared to 78 days at the end of the second fiscal quarter of 2005, due primarily to the timing of product shipments.

-Applied used \$20 million of cash for investing activities during the three months ended January 30, 2005.
-Capital expenditures totaled \$32 million, and proceeds from sales and maturities of short-term investments, net of purchases of short-term investments, totaled \$114 million.
-Applied also paid \$102 million, net of cash acquired, during the three months ended January 30, 2005 for the Metron Technology and EcoSys acquisitions, as discussed in Note 12 of Notes to Consolidated Condensed Financial Statements.
+Applied used \$137 million of cash for investing activities during the nine months ended July 31, 2005.
+Capital expenditures totaled \$137 million, and proceeds from sales and maturities of short-term investments, net of purchases of short-term investments, totaled \$101 million, partially offset by \$101 million, net of cash acquired, paid during the nine months ended July 31, 2005 for the Metron Technology and EcoSys acquisitions, as discussed in Note 12 of Notes to Consolidated Condensed Financial Statements.

-Applied used \$266 million of cash for financing activities during the three months ended January 30, 2005, consisting primarily of \$300 million of common stock repurchases, as compared to common stock repurchases of \$500 million during the fourth fiscal quarter of 2004.
-Applied also paid \$13 million in cash during the three months ended January 30, 2005 for repayments of short-term debt and credit facilities that were assumed in the Metron Technology acquisition discussed in Note 12 of Notes to Consolidated Condensed Financial Statements.
-Applied generated cash of \$48 million during the three months ended January 30, 2005 from proceeds from the issuance of common stock under employee stock plans.
+Applied used \$1.1 billion of cash for financing activities during the nine months ended July 31, 2005, consisting primarily of \$1.3 billion for common stock repurchases, \$49 million for cash dividends, \$13 million for repayments of short-term debt and credit facilities that were acquired in the Metron Technology acquisition discussed in Note 12 of Notes to Consolidated Condensed Financial Statements and \$3 million for payment of other long term debt.
+Applied generated cash of \$166 million during the nine months ended July 31, 2005 from proceeds from the issuance of common stock under employee stock plans.